Do acne scars make you want to hide?

 Lasers have largely replaced earlier resurfacing techniques such as harsher forms of chemical peels and dermabrasion for acne scarring.
 Light chemical peeling and microdermabrasion are gentler varieties of these procedures and are still popular for milder issues.

 Treating acne scars

 Lasers, lights and fillers are often used to treat acne scars.

-For acne scarring, lasers have largely replaced earlier resurfacing techniques such as chemical peels and dermabrasion.
+For acne scarring, lasers and other energy based devices have largely replaced earlier resurfacing techniques such as chemical peels and dermabrasion.

 When choosing an acne scar treatment, look at what is known about the long-term safety and risks of each therapy.

 Carbon dioxide or Erbium lasers are used on a variety of scars to carefully remove a controlled amount of the damaged outer layer of skin.
 It can repair the surface layers and stimulate new collagen formation, which provides structure and strength to our skin.

 Skin resurfacing can soften the scar, even out discolouration and produce a smoother and tighter skin appearance.

 New treatments using ‘non-ablative’ (non-wounding) lasers to stimulate new collagen production do not damage the top layer of the skin and may be used for soft, indented scars.